 The Muddy insider guide to The Cotswolds

-We can’t argue; it’s as stunning as the guide books say.
-But whilst crowds may flock to the likes of Bourton-on-the-Water (the Venice of the Cotswolds) or the tearooms of Chipping Norton, the real Cotswold conogscenti step off the beaten track, as there are oodles of cool and quirky places to discover.
+We can’t argue, it’s as stunning as the guide books say.
+But whilst crowds may flock to worthy but obvious stop-offs likes of Bourton-on-the-Water (the Venice of the Cotswolds) or the tearooms of Chipping Norton, the real Cotswold conoscenti go off the beaten track, as there are oodles of cool and quirky places to discover.

-Straddling six counties and 800 square miles, this AONB (Area of Outstanding Natural Beauty) is awash with unpredictable finds and fun – from a skywalk through the canopy of one of the UK’s oldest Arboretum’s at Westonbirt to funky pop-up beaches (yes, we even have those).
+Straddling six counties and 800 square miles, this Area of Outstanding Natural Beauty is awash with unpredictable finds and fun – from a skywalk through the canopy of one of the UK’s oldest Arboretums at Westonbirt to the UK’s largest inland beaches (yes, we even have that!).

 Little over an hour’s rustic road-trip from north to south, or east to west, (hire a vintage car for max countryside cred), it’s a really easy region to base yourself in and tour around.

-The choice may seem mind-boggling at first as there are so many bucolic boltholes to head for, but there are three main regions in terms of character.
+The choice may seem mind-boggling at first, there are so many bucolic boltholes to head for, but there are three main regions to get to grips with …

 The mid-Cotswolds is less touristy and hugely family-friendly, with some spectacular scenery, great market towns and lots of watersports.
 It follows a lush green corridor from the headliner town of Cirencester (with its Roman origins and fairytale square) in the east, to Stroud, Painswick and the Slad Valley in the west.
 Much wilder and untamed in character than the north, this is serious walker country.